pantheon-systems/documentation/source/_docs/cache-control.md

 As an alternative to using HTTP headers to control downstream caching, you can set a `NO_CACHE` cookie.
 For details, see [Working with Cookies on Pantheon](/docs/cookies).

 <div class="alert alert-danger" role="alert">
-<h4>Warning</h4>
+<h3 class="info">Warning</h3>
-Pantheon does not support manually editing and updating the VCL.
+<p>Pantheon does not support manually editing and updating the VCL.
 We use a standard VCL for all sites on the platform.
-Requests are accepted, but we do not guarantee change requests will be implemented.</div>
+Requests are accepted, but we do not guarantee change requests will be implemented.</p></div>

 ## Test Pages Excluded from Cache
 To test whether or not a page is being served from Pantheon's edge caching layer, examine the headers output (`Age`, `Cache-Control`, `Set-Cookie`) via the following curl command: